 - No home button

 These match up with some of the iPhone 8 features we want to see most in 2017.
-Some of these could change as Apple routinely tests multiple iPhone prototypes in the lead up to a new iPhone announcement in the fall.
+Some of these could change as Apple routinely tests multiple iPhone prototypes in the lead up to a new iPhone announcement.

 Now that you know the basics, it’s time to dive deeper into what those iPhone 8 features might look like, why Apple could make a major change and other important details like when you might be able to buy it.